 City is not made only of people or monuments but also of other interesting icons.
 For instance, if you are in Italy, order a cup of cappuccino in a bar and take a photo of it.
 If you are visiting a city in the Middle East, suk markets are an amazing colorful attraction for close-up pictures of spices, carpets, sellers and customers.
 When in New York, take a photo of the famous yellow cabs.
 These are just a few samples.

 Talking about street photography, unless you don’t have unlimited time available, choose a district appealing to you and spend some time by discovering it in terms of interesting houses, picturesque corners, nice shops.
 Look for small, interesting details and street life to give your pictures a more appealing human dimension.
 If you are in Barcelona head to Raval neighborhood or to Fener neighborhood while you are visiting Istanbul.
 Your main aim should be to shoot a set of photos that capture the character and diversity of the city you are visiting.

 Last, but not least, check if any iconic building of the city you intend to visit is not under scaffold for restoration works as this would ruin your photos for sure.
+This is another important element in urban photography.
 How may you know that?
 Simply, look for a webcam on internet where you can check the building live or, alternatively, ask locals living in the city where you are planning to go if a specific monument is under restoration works.
 You can do that on the web through a travel forum, for example.